analysis-tools-dev/static-analysis/README.md

 ## Configuration Management

 * [ansible-lint](https://github.com/willthames/ansible-lint) - Checks playbooks for practices and behaviour that could potentially be improved
+* [foodcritic](http://www.foodcritic.io/) - A lint tool that checks Chef cookbooks for common problems.
 * [Puppet Lint](https://github.com/rodjek/puppet-lint) - Check that your Puppet manifests conform to the style guide.

 ## CSS